Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_texplode_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_texplode_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_texplode_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_texplode_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_texplode_timer_ - Default: 60 - The time before the traitor explodes.\
 _randomat_texplode_radius_ - Default: 600 - Radius of the traitor explosion.